cjhnbls/pipelinedb-doc-cn/activation-deactivation.rst

 	DEACTIVATE { name [, ...] | WHERE condition }

 **name**
-	The name of the :code:`CONTINUOUS VIEW`
+	The name of the continuous view

 **condition**
 	An expression involving the columns of the :code:`pipeline_query` catalog table.
 See :ref:`pipeline-query` for more information about :code:`pipeline_query`.
-All :code:`CONTINUOUS VIEW` s for which this condition evaluates to :code:`true` will be activated or deactivated, depending on which command was issued.
+All continuous views for which this condition evaluates to :code:`true` will be activated or deactivated, depending on which command was issued.

 **parameter**
 	One of: **batchsize**, **emptysleepms**, **maxwaitms**, **parallelism** (explained in the :ref:`parameters` section)